erich666/McUsd/README.md

 ![Cinema 4D no domelight render](/images/c4d_no_dome_render.png "Cinema 4D no domelight render")

 This render more strongly highlights the normal-map texture mismatches, especially on the prismarine.
+I think what might be happening is that they are interpreting the bias and scale factors for these textures as [UsdTransform2d values](https://github.com/usd-wg/assets/tree/main/test_assets/TextureTransformTest), not as values that change the normal values themselves.
+It would explain the reversals and rescalings.
+But, that’s just a guess.

 ## Maya